csqrs/onlinejamming/README.md

 * Set up a server ([ Icecast ](https://icecast.org/) or [ Shoutcast ](https://www.shoutcast.com/))
    * Or find one that will host your streams, like a community radio station.
 * Get someone else also to set up a stream to some server, doesn't have to be the same one.
-* Open your partner's stream in your browser
+* Open your partner's stream in your browser.
 * Jam along!

 You can use OBS to mix multiple streams.
 Real radio stations do just that.

 The drawback: there can be several seconds, up to e.g. 15, between when you play and when the stream arrives at its destination.
 However, this is really the grand daddy: Michael and Mannlicher Carcano have been doing this for decades...

+I was really really hopeful about this possiblity, because it is so relatively simple to set up.
+But I decided to move on when I discovered what the latency would be, not for ever, but for now.

 ### SuperCollider